polyseam/cndi/demo.md

 # a demo that is very cool

-This doc is going to walk through the "golden path" for CNDIv2.
+This doc is going to walk through the "golden path" for CNDI.
 It uses the GitHub CLI for creating GitHub Actions Secrets, but that isn't necessary.

 1. Ensure you have the GitHub CLI
    [installed and configured](https://docs.github.com/en/github-cli/github-cli/quickstart)